 Twice a year, we conduct a clearance event with the goal of selling through discontinued inventory, followed by donations of the aged discontinued inventory that we are unable to sell.
 We generally conduct a larger clearance event during our third fiscal quarter followed by a smaller clearance event towards the end of the fiscal year.
 We define aged discontinued inventory as inventory in discontinued status for more than 12 months that we intend to donate.
-As of December 28, 2017 we had less than \$0.1 million of aged discontinued inventory.
+As of December 27, 2018 we had \$1.6 million of aged discontinued inventory.

-Total capital expenditures in fiscal 2018 are planned to be between approximately \$140 million to \$150 million and will be funded primarily by cash generated from operations and borrowings under the ABL Facility.
-We intend to make the following capital expenditures in fiscal 2018:
+Total capital expenditures in fiscal 2019 are planned to be between approximately \$220 million to \$230 million and will be funded primarily by cash generated from operations and borrowings under the ABL Facility.
+We intend to make the following capital expenditures in fiscal 2019:

-- · Open 17 stores and start construction on stores opening in early 2019 using approximately \$89 million to \$93 million of cash; - · Invest in existing store remodeling projects and our distribution centers using approximately \$28 million to \$32 million of cash; and - · Invest in information technology infrastructure, e-commerce and other store support center initiatives using approximately \$23 million to \$25 million of cash.
+· Open 20 stores and start construction on stores opening in early fiscal 2020 using approximately \$146 million to \$153 million of cash;

+· Invest in existing store remodeling projects and our distribution centers using approximately \$39 million to \$41 million of cash; and

+Invest in information technology infrastructure, e-commerce and other store support center initiatives using approximately \$35 million to \$36 million of cash.

-During the first quarter of fiscal 2018, we are relocating all the existing inventory from our currently leased distribution center near Miami, Florida to the newly leased distribution center near Savannah, Georgia and expect to incur related costs of less than \$1 million.
+During the first quarter of fiscal 2018, we relocated all the existing inventory from our currently leased distribution center near Miami, Florida to the newly leased distribution center near Savannah, Georgia and incurred related costs of approximately \$0.5 million.